vanilla/docs/content/developer/vanilla-cli/build-process-v1.md

 ### Stylesheets

 Each entry stylesheet will be run through their preprocessor and be outputed into the `design` folder with the filename `<entryname>.css`.
-So if you would like the outputted file to be `design/myfile.css`, you would use a source file at `src/scss/myfile.scss` or `src/less/myfile.less`.
-Themes automatically load the css file located at `design/custom.css` so you normally want a source file called `custom.scss` or `custom.less`.
+So for an outputted file to be `design/myfile.css`, its source file would need to be located at `src/scss/myfile.scss` or `src/less/myfile.less`.
+Themes automatically load the css file located at `design/custom.css` a source file called `custom.scss` or `custom.less` is common.
 All partials will be resolved.
 See [Sass Bundling](/developer/vanilla-cli/bundling-process/#sass) and [Less Bundling](/developer/vanilla-cli/bundling-process/#less)for more information on how stylesheet bundling works.

 ### Javascript